onitake/vikdal/README.md

 Compile all Java sources in src/ and test/ .

-You need the JgraphT 0.8, JGraphX, AntLR and JavaParser libraries.
+You need the JgraphT, JGraphX, AntLR and JavaParser libraries.

+A Maven build file is provided, but JGraphX is missing because upstream does not upload builds to Maven Central.
+The .jar must be obtained elsewhere.

 ## Run